pvihung/Song_Analysis/README.md

 ---
 ## Project Objectives
 ### 1. EDA:
-- What are the top 10 songs on Spotify and YouTube?
+- Identify the top 10 most-streamed songs on Spotify and YouTube.
-- Do high-tempo songs garner more streams?
+- Investigate whether high-tempo songs garner more streams.
-- Do songs with longer or shorter titles have more streams on average?
+- Analyze if songs with longer or shorter titles are streamed more on average.
-- Which traits make a loud song (danceability, energy, tempo, etc.) widely streamed vs a quiet song?
+- Explore which traits (e.g., danceability, energy, tempo) make a loud song more likely to be popular.
-- Which combinations of valence and tempo create the most streamed songs?
-Are songs with high valence and low tempo most popular, or is it another combination, like low valence and high tempo?
+- Understand the most effective combinations of valence and tempo for high stream counts.

 ### 2. Machine Learning Model: